djjd47130/PirateScan/README.md

 ![alt text](/Img/ssPrison.png)

-Once, you agree, you finally see this last prompt before the application closes:
+Once you agree, you finally see this last prompt before the application closes:

 ![alt text](/Img/ssSoap.png)